There are so many different ways to use essential oils. One of the most common is diffusion.

-In diffusion alone, there are different fun and effective methods to disperse the aroma of the essential oils.
+In diffusion alone, there’s a variety of fun and effective methods to disperse the aroma of essential oils.

-You probably are already familiar with some types of diffusers – probably an ultrasonic diffuser in your room or an on-the-go inhaler?
-Today, we are going to introduce to you a mostly unheard of but incredibly interesting way to diffuse your favorite essential oils through passive diffusion.
+You might already be familiar with some types of diffusers – probably an ultrasonic diffuser in your room or an on-the-go inhaler?
+Today, we are going to introduce to you a mostly unheard of yet incredibly interesting way to diffuse your favorite essential oils: passive diffusion.

 Passive Diffusers, on the other hand, dissipate the aroma of essential oils in a natural manner (without the help of a stimulus) continuously until the oils evaporate completely.
-It provides a much more gentle subtle smell in a given space and is perfect for those with aroma-sensitivities or those who prefer less intense but continuous diffusion.
+It provides a much more gentle, subtle fragrance in a given space and is perfect for those with aroma sensitivities or those who prefer less intense diffusion.
 Try passive diffusion through:

 Benefits of Passive Diffusion

 Convenient to Use

 There’s no need for plug-and-play when it comes to passive diffusion.
 You get continuous diffusion all day long without having to refill or worry about the electricity.

 Since passive diffusers emit a subtle aroma of essential oils, they are perfect for people (and pets) that find the intense aroma output of active diffusers irritating and overpowering.
 Passive diffusers are also a great option for small rooms that don’t require a large output of aroma.

 The absence of stimulus to diffuse the oils’ aroma makes passive diffusers safer to use.
 There’s no need for electricity, water, or heat.
 This means you can leave your house or office without worrying about what might happen with your diffusers!